 Fast forward several hundred years.
 Jesus is on the earth, and now He’s delivering more good news about divine water for spiritually thirsty people!

-First, He says to the Samaritan woman, “If thou knewest the gift of God, and who it is that saith to thee, Give me to drink; thou wouldest have asked of him, and he would have given thee living water” (John 4:10).
+On a journey from Judea to Galilee to escape the attention of the Pharisees, Jesus asks a woman of Samaria for a drink.
+In the ensuing conversation He says to her, “If thou knewest the gift of God, and who it is that saith to thee, Give me to drink; thou wouldest have asked of him, and he would have given thee living water” (John 4:10).

 But Jesus didn’t stop there.
 He went on to promise, “He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water” (John 7:38).
 What a promise that is!